-Heart brush can be used for many purposes such as creating a romantic background, or a Valentine card.
-With this tutorial you will learn how to create a heart shape brush using Paths Tool in GIMP.
+A heart brush can be used for many purposes such as creating a romantic background or Valentine's Day card.
+With this tutorial you will learn how to create a heart shape brush using the paths tool in GIMP.

-Open GIMP, make a New Image, I made mine 3000 x 3000px.
-If you don’t plan to use your brush for high resolution (large) images you can go for smaller image, something like 800 x 800px.
+Open GIMP and make a new image; I made mine 3000 x 3000px.
+If you don’t plan to use your brush for high resolution (large) images, you can go for a smaller image, something like 800 x 800px.
 It’s important to create a square image, so the height and width of the image must be the same.

 Now we have two lines showing us the middle of the image.